1. An ancient adventure in the Phrygian Valley

 5. Indispensable for mountain bikers, Hittite Path

 The Hittite Way tour spans the areas filled with ruins of Hattuşa and Alacahöyük and is a popular trail for mountain biking enthusiasts who enjoy cycling in historic areas.
 The route, which runs through the old caravan and migration routes, is a total of 385km long including alternative routes, and six different mountain bike routes; The total length of these routes is around 406 kilometers.
+Also, İncesu Canyon, located on the Hittite Road, is a magnificent track for those who enjoy canyon cycling routes.
 Don’t forget to stop and see the mythological figures on some of the more challenging trails.
-The Hittite Way also has camping spots, such as the Yenice forests. Çatak, Soğucak, Evci and Kizilhamza regions also have camping spots.
+The Hittite Way also has camping spots, just like the Yenice forests. Çatak, Soğucak, Evci and Kızılhamza regions also have camping spots.

 6. Lake Van for those who love challenging tracks